chunkunbo/REARP-on-Amazon-F1/README.md

 ```
 aws ec2 describe-fpga-images --fpga-image-ids <AFI ID>
 ```
-If it output information like this, the AFI is ready to be used.
+If it outputs information like this, the AFI is ready to be used.
 ```
                 ...
                 "State": {